ma3332/fidec/README.md

 # This is repo of our 1st version for Desktop App

 # Fidec Cold Wallet Project
-This project is developed to provide a safe, cheap and convenient solution to store private key in a Smart Card, so that users can make transaction and interact with blockchain applications with ease.
+This project is developed to provide a safe, cheap and convenient solution to store private key and perform digital signature in a Smart Card, so that users can make transaction and interact with blockchain applications with ease.
+As private key cannot be taken out of Smart Card, it will be absolutely safe for users to participate in decentrialzed networks.

 This project included hardware customization as well as software development, namely desktop app and mobile app.